wri/ndc/July 10/KAZ-INDC-EN-MK.md

-# **Intended Nationally Determined Contribution - Submission of the Republic of Kazakhstan**
+# Intended Nationally Determined Contribution - Submission of the Republic of Kazakhstan

-The Republic of Kazakhstan is fully committed to the UNFCCC negotiation process with a view to adopting a global legally binding agreement applicable to all parties at the Paris Conference in December 2015, with the ultimate aim of ensuring that global temperature rise does not exceed 2C.
+The Republic of Kazakhstan is fully committed to the UNFCCC negotiation process with a view to adopting a global legally binding agreement applicable to all parties at the Paris Conference in December 2015, with the ultimate aim of ensuring that global temperature rise does not exceed 2°C.

 The Republic of Kazakhstan wishes to communicate the following Intended Nationally Determined Contributions (INDC), and intends to achieve an economy-wide **target of 15%-25% reduction in greenhouse gas emissions by 2030 compared to 1990.** In line with the Lima Call for Climate Action, the following quantifiable information is hereby submitted:
 | Intended Nationally Determined Contribution |  |